In the Middle of It All: Ogiue Maniax Status Update for March 2026

 Jujutsu Kaisen and the Currency of Cool

 Shounen series are often built on their appealing characters.
 Many feature a large cast so that each fan can find their favorites, with each character having a different aesthetic, personality, and power set.
-But some titles will subordinate other aspects of storytelling to prioritize “rule of cool” above all else—if something serves to make a work more awesome and thrill fans, logic and consistency can take a backseat.
+But some titles will subordinate other aspects of storytelling to prioritize “rule of cool” above all else: If something serves to make a work more awesome and thrill fans, logic and consistency can take a backseat.

 One title that immediately comes to mind is Bleach, while the biggest example in recent memory has to be Jujutsu Kaisen